creme332/tizc/README.md

 ### Method 1

-1. Download jar file from the latest release.
+1. Download the jar file from the latest [Releases](https://github.com/creme332/tizc/releases).
 2. Navigate to the directory where your jar is found.
 3. Run the jar file:
   ```bash